 I’m going very, very slowly as I figure out what materials I can have cleaned and re-used for multiple classes a day.
 It looks like I’ll be using a lot of digital resources, lots of lego in Ziplock baggies and more paper and recycled materials for building.
 Things that can be easily cleaned or thrown away.

 I spend around 60 minutes of my daily four-hour “part-time” job cleaning tables, devices, books and supplies.
 My hands are beginning to peel after three weeks.
 There’s no need for lipstick anymore.
 We all wear masks.
 My throat hurts often from talking so loudly.
 I’ve decided to break out a portable microphone next week.
 I need to order more masks for me and my kids this weekend.
 I need to wash the ones I use every weekend.
 The daily alarm for doing a “Covid Symptom Tracker” online for my own two children and me must happen everyday at 6:15am.

-Like I said, life is different.
+As I said, life is different.
 You already know that.
 Yours is too.

-So much has changed, and IS still changing.
+So much has changed and IS still changing.
 And it seems we’re all figuring things out, week by week, day by day.
 Learners and teachers alike.